Ngorongoro District, Arusha: Economy

 Tourism provided by the NCAA is the district's main source of income.
-Many residents are Masai pastrolists and members of the Sonjo farming communities in the north outisde the conservation are.
+Many residents are Masai pastoralists and members of the Sonjo farming communities in the north outside the conservation area.
 For a long time, agricultural use of NCA property has been a source of contention.
 The Maasai argue that the area environment is unfavorable to livestock, resulting in lower milk output and increased illness susceptibility.
 Due to the scarcity of milk and cattle, they are forced to supplement their food supply through agriculture.

 The NCAA rightly wishes to preserve the natural environment as much as possible, particularly in places designated as wildlife corridors, and has attempted to discourage development.
 Cultivation is, in fact, banned under the 1975 Ordinance, but the Prime Minister has temporarily waived this in the past as an emergency measure.

 Ngorongoro District Council (NDC) receives 25% of the NCAA's annual income, which is paid only when the audited accounts have been passed and only if funds are available after budgeted priorities have been met.
 The NDC and the NCAA have a contractual agreement in which the NDC cedes jurisdictional management of the Ngorongoro Division to the NCAA.
 This enables the NCAA to plan its own community development efforts in accordance with its policy statement of 'conserving natural resources while protecting indigenous people'.
 The NDC, for their part, retains a stake in the NCA (Ngorongoro Division) in the education, health, and veterinary sectors, where they supply teachers and nurses, pay their wages, and sell pharmaceuticals to dispensaries.

 The NCA Maasai villages, according to NCAA leaders, are unable to possess land.
-Their village limits are acknowledged at the community level, but tenure of that area is the NCAA's express domain, as defined in the NCA Ordnance.However, land can be owned outside teh conservation area.
+Their village limits are acknowledged at the community level, but tenure of that area is the NCAA's express domain, as defined in the NCA Ordnance.
+However, land can be owned outside the conservation area.

 The Hotels and lodges in the area pay NCAA concession fees, which contribute to financial support directed through the Community Development Department, as well as a levee to the Ngorongor District Council.
 Some hotels have contracts with NCA Maasai to supply beef, hog, lamb, and goat, however it appears that the majority of this meat is acquired in Karatu and does not provide direct income to NCA communities.
 The hotels hire Maasai, but usually from outside the NCA settlements.
 They believe that their education is insufficient because they need to communicate and connect with their guests at a basic level.
-The district is also famous for its spessartine garnets, though they aren't mined commericially.
+The district is also famous for its spessartine garnets, though they aren't mined commercially.